39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 8. Boo-zy Shakes

-Simple, yet effective, just add a little vodka to your ice cream frappe.
+All you need to do is add a little vodka to your ice cream frappe.
+For some festive flair, add salted caramel sauce (one of those trending flavors) and top with whipped cream and Halloween sprinkles.
 You'll have a tasty treat and a little buzz to go with it.

 9. Jiggly Brains